PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Storeman/README.md

 ## Storeman

 > Once per game, at night, choose a player: you learn & gain their ability.
-If they are evil, you are drunk.
+If they are evil, you are poisoned.

 *Take a look at what we've got.*